IBM/java-microprofile-metrics-on-kubernetes/README.md

 [MicroProfile](https://microprofile.io/) is a baseline platform definition that optimizes Enterprise Java for a microservices architecture and delivers application portability across multiple MicroProfile runtimes.
 Since the release of MicroProfile 1.2, the metrics feature comes out-of-the-box with the platform.

 The [sample application](https://github.com/IBM/sample.microservices.web-app) used is a web application for managing a conference and is based on a number of discrete microservices.
 The front end is written in Angular; the backing microservices are in Java.
 All run on Open Liberty, in Docker containers managed by Kubernetes.
 It's based on a [demo application](https://github.com/eclipse/microprofile-conference) from the MicroProfile platform team.
+The fork [sample application](https://github.com/IBM/sample.microservices.web-app) was converted to use Open Liberty and Microprofile Metrics which is part of Microprofile Release 1.2.

 ![architecture](images/architecture.png)